walkingsk/walkingsks_keygenme_answers/legacyys_keygenme_quick/README.md

   - AAAA must be digits (`'0' - '9'`)
   - BBBB must be even for each B
   - CCCC must be exactly `"R3KT"`

+note:
+- in the crackme the author checks even for each byte within a group.
+- even when a byte has already been tested odd, the 4-byte-loop continues, this can be optimized